glyh/awesome-pl-concepts/README.md

 ## Rationale
-Features get reinvented time overtime.
+Features get reinvented over and over again.
 As a non-academic compiler writer I feel exhausted trying to catch up with all features possible in all languages.

 However, they are of great importance in that it may inspire other people to design a better language.
 Hence I decide to start this project to keep track of all exisiting/imagined features that I can gather on the world, you can sort of think of this as a cheatsheet/treasure map for features of languages.